 Graduate Student Scholarships

-The College of Criminology & Criminal Justice is now accepting scholarship applications for Fall 2020 – Spring 2021.
+The College of Criminology & Criminal Justice is accepting scholarship applications for Fall 2021 starting on March 5, 2021 .

 Click here, sign in, and complete the general application.
 If you qualify for any additional scholarships, complete those applications as well.